 While COVID-19 is caused by a novel coronavirus, and there's still much to be learned about the virus and the illness, coming up with a vaccine doesn't mean totally reinventing the wheel.
 How vaccines work is based on knowledge about how the immune system works, and the immune system doesn't abruptly change just because a… Continue reading How Vaccines Work (and What That Means for COVID-19)

 With the anti-vax movement picking up more steam than it ever deserved to have, kids are being put at risk from serious preventable illness.
 Unfortunately, the anti-vaxxers aren't just putting their own kids at risk, they're increasing the risk for other kids as well.
 Herd immunity refers to the extra protection that comes from vaccinating… Continue reading The Science Corner: Herd Immunity

-Virology Blog It's flu vaccine time of the year again.
+Hi Eun Jung and Heung Kyu Lee, CC BY 4.0 via Wikimedia Commons It's flu vaccine time of the year again.
 Whether you choose to get the vaccine or not, is that choice based on accurate scientific information?
-While there may not be one decision that's right for everyone, it's safe to say that making a choice based on myths is a mistake.
-How do vaccines… Continue reading Can the Flu Vaccine Give You the Flu?
+While there may not be one "right" choice, making a choice based on myths is a mistake.… Continue reading Can the Flu Vaccine Give You the Flu?